What Is Interactive Content? – How to Use and Create It

 4. Interactive Emails

-Interactive emails are nothing but interactive content like quizzes, assessments, etc. embedded in an email.
+They are nothing but interactive content like quizzes, assessments, etc. embedded in an email.
 Not to mention, by using interactive emails you can leverage all the benefits of interactive content.

 – Handy is an online marketplace for residential cleaning, installations, etc. And they ran this interactive email campaign to generate more user data, improve brand loyalty, etc. It is nothing but an interactive experience embedded in an email where the user can vote and win.

 – This is a classic example of an interactive email by Maybelline New York.
 It’s an interactive poll embedded in the email.
-The campaign helped Maybelline increase their customer engagement, gauge customer satisfaction, and above all, build a loyal customer base.
+The campaign helped Maybelline increase its customer engagement, gauge customer satisfaction, and above all, build a loyal customer base.

 Why Should You Use Interactive Emails?